wttech/gradle-aem-multi/README.md

         * `gradlew :aem:site.demo:packageDeploy`.

 Build might look complicated, but to make a AEM development a breeze it just covers many things to be done  within single task execution like `setup` or `develop`.
-Graphical visualisation of task graph for these task:
+Graphical visualisation of task graph for `resetup` task:

 <br>
 <p align="center">